 Hotel.
 If necessary, the media coordinator should arrange for a block of rooms to be set aside for media, preferably at the headquarters hotel.
-Media members should be given a contact at the hotel that they can call to make reservations; this can be listed on the credential application form along with the room rate and deadline for making reservations.
+Media members should be given a contact/link at the hotel whom they can call or link to make reservations; this can be listed on the credential application form along with the room rate and deadline for making reservations.
+This is not required for Division I swimming and diving.